oaklandgit/goboom-engine/README.md

 # TO DO

+- Collisions should not "cooldown" if collision is between two planets
+  - in fact, collisions should be ignored between planets
 - Ship should attach to planet at correct landing point
 - Delay before respawn
 - embed textures in binary